Updated at 4:45 p.m. ET on July 6, 2020.

 Shocked at the election of their next president, many Americans at the end of 2016 turned to social media, petitions, polls, and the streets in protest.
-A century and a half ago, shocked at the assassination of the sitting president who oversaw the reunification of a divided nation, Walt Whitman turned to poetry.
+A century and a half ago, shocked at the assassination of the sitting president, who had overseen the reunification of a divided nation, Walt Whitman turned to poetry.
 In “O Captain!
-My Captain!”, Whitman famously eulogized Abraham Lincoln as the fallen leader of the great ship of America, which he called a “vessel grim and daring.”
+My Captain!”
+Whitman famously eulogized Abraham Lincoln as the fallen leader of the great ship of America, which he called a “vessel grim and daring.”

 Notably, Whitman’s grammar (“the United States are”) signals his understanding of the country as a plural noun—not one uniform body, but a union of disparate parts.
 Whitman was centrally concerned with the American experiment in democracy and its power to produce “out of many, one,” even at as great a cost as the Civil War and the faltering Reconstruction.
-Whitman thus celebrates in his work the many kinds of individuals that make up a society as well as the tensions that bring individuals together in a variegated community.
-In “I Sing of America,” he writes,
+Whitman thus celebrates in his work the many kinds of individuals who make up a society as well as the tensions that bring individuals together in a variegated community.
+In “I Hear America Singing,” he writes:*

 I hear America singing, the varied carols I hear,

 Those of mechanics, each one singing his as it should be blithe and strong,

 The carpenter singing his as he measures his plank or beam,

 The mason singing his as he makes ready for work, or leaves off work,

 The boatman singing what belongs to him in his boat, the deck-hand singing on the steamboat deck …

 The delicious singing of the mother, or of the young wife at work, or of the girl sewing or washing,